W1: Classic Calver Circuit

 and down Swaledale before descending back to Reeth.

-W2: Visit to Altberg Factory and Walk to Willance’s Leap
+W2.
+SOLD OUT: Visit to Altberg Factory and Walk to Willance’s Leap

 Meet at Altberg Factory shop on Gallowfields Trading Estate, Richmond, DL10 4TG at 9.30am.
 6 miles.
 Moderate. £7.